ryo-ohki-code/sideshift-payment-integration-node/README.md

 ### Load the payment poller system
 The custom integration requires the polling system.

-Do not set this for checkout integration.
+Do not use for checkout integration.

 ```
 const PaymentPoller = require('./CryptoPaymentPoller.js');